tlewis-ba/uint128_t/README.md

 unusual for struct types but normal for integers, which are also struct types.

+## Notes

+- It's strange that BigInteger doesn't implement IConvertible; maybe we should add it

 ## Thoughts on hardware implementations

 The initial implementation is pure C#, but these can potentially